bumbleshoot/quest-tracker/README.md

 7. Click the "Deploy" button, then the "Done" button.

 ## Uninstalling the Script
+It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.
 1. [Click here](https://script.google.com/home) to see a list of your scripts.
 If you're not already signed into your Google account, click the "Start Scripting" button and sign in.
 Then click on "My Projects" in the main menu on the left.
 2. Click on "Quest Tracker".
 3. Click the drop-down menu to the right of the "Debug" button, near the top of the page.
 Select "uninstall" from the drop-down.